Academy College Courses in Science, Technology, Engineering, Mathematics & Business

 College Courses for High School Students

 The Academy College Courses at NJIT are designed for high achieving high school students completing 10th and 11th grades eager to get a jump-start on their college careers by earning college credits while still in high school.
 Participants earn college credits in small, customized classes taught by faculty who have been recognized for their commitment to teaching excellence.

 College credits earned can be applied toward an undergraduate degree at NJIT or transferred to other colleges or universities of your choice.

-- Summer 2016 courses will meet Monday through Thursday from *July 5 - August 4, 2016.
-During the Summer Semester Academy students have the option of living on the NJIT campus during the week or commuting to the University.
-As a campus resident, you will live in one of NJIT’s modern, air-conditioned dormitories, arriving Monday and leaving on Thursday.
+- Summer 2017 courses will meet Monday through Friday from *July 10 - August 4, 2017.
+During the Summer Semester, Academy students have the option of living on the NJIT campus during the week or commuting to the University.
+As a campus resident, you will live in one of NJIT’s modern, air-conditioned dormitories, arriving Monday and leaving on Friday.
 Specially trained counselors will help make your stay comfortable.

 Academy College Courses Features